kulfoniasty/scores/README.md

 - ScoreBoard finally is just a display screen.
 Moreover there can be as many ScoreBoards as we need.
 There can also be arbitrarily many observers, e.g. News Feeds, Emails, SMS service etc.
 - Match and Score keep their state and handle transitions.
 In an immutable way of course.

+## Why so many Maven modules?
+- to physically separate the domain from the implementation
+- `domain` has then knowledge and owns it and externalizes the persistence to the lower levels by exposing interfaces for repositories
+- `inmemory` is just one of the persistence providers.
+There could by database, redis and any provider you can think of (port-adapter)
+- `client` this module is on purpose using a different package.
+Apart from the physical separation from the domain thanks to using maven modules it also makes sure that no package-private class leaks from the domain to the client.

 # Open For Change - Closed for Modification

 Picture having a new requirement to add cards to matches.
 So that we can call `math.card(player, color)`